UseCarousel/InternChallengeMac/README.md

 4. Example commands/usage

 ## Evaluation Criteria
-The most important thing here is just the core functionality working.
-While we will be very impressed on the completion of any of the optional features, it is much better to have the core features working well, than have many features working at 60%.
-However, all the below will be considered:
+The most important criteria to consider is the functionality of the features you'd include.
+A project with only the required functionality working at 95% is a better submission that a project with all of the optional functionality working at 50%.
+While it might be tough to eliminate every single bug, we will first consider the robustness of any features before evaluating the breadth of optional implementations.
+This includes:
    - Functionality of required features
    - Code quality and organization
    - Problem-solving approach